-EAST LANSING (WXYZ) — Former WXYZ reporter Mary Conway will be inducted into the Michigan Journalism Hall of Fame, it was announced today.
+EAST LANSING (WXYZ) — Former WXYZ reporter Mary Conway will be inducted into the Michigan Journalism Hall of Fame on Sunday.

 Conway, who set the standard for automotive and business coverage throughout Michigan, spent nearly 30 years at WXYZ-TV following stops at WZZM in Grand Rapids and WIFR in Rockford, Illinois.